H2CO3/Sparkling/doc/semantics.md

 §3.8.8.
 The `typeof` operator.
 Yields a string representation of the type of its operand.
-Thus, one of the strings "nil", "bool", "number", "function", "string", "array" or "userinfo" will be returned.
+Thus, one of the strings "nil", "bool", "number", "function", "string", "array", "hashmap" or "userinfo" will be returned.

 §3.9.
 Postfix operators

 §3.9.1.
 The postfix `++` operator.
 It increments its numeric operand by one, and yields the non-incremented (original) value.
-Its operand must be a variable or an array member.
+Its operand must be a variable or an array or hashmap member.
 The operand must be of type number.

 §3.9.2.
 The postfix `--` operator.
 It decrements its numeric operand by one, and yields the non-decremented (original) value.
-Its operand must be a variable or an array member.
+Its operand must be a variable or an array or hashmap member.
 The operand must be of type number.

 §3.9.3.
 The `[]` operator.
 This operator requires a subscript expression in addition to its (left-hand side) operand.
-The LHS must be an array or a string.
-If the left operand is an array, then the result of the operation is a reference to the value in the array that corresponds to the key specified by the subscript expression.
-If the left-hand-side operand is a string, then the RHS must be an integer in the range `[-N...N)`, where `N` is the length of the string.
+The LHS must be an array, a hashmap or a string.
+If the left operand is an array or a hashmap, then the result of the operation is a reference to the value in the array that corresponds to the key specified by the subscript expression.
+In the case of an array, the subscripting expression must be an integer in the interval `[0, array.length)`.
-Then, the result of the operation is an integer - the character code of the character at the specified index in the string if the index is non-negative.
+If the left-hand-side operand is a string, then the RHS must be an integer in the range `[0...string.length)`, and the result of the operation is an integer, the character code of the character at the specified index in the string.
-If the index is negative, then the operator counts backwards (returns the `idx`th character from the right, where -1 is the index of the last character).
-If the LHS is not an array or a string, the string subscript is not an integer expression or it is out of bounds, this operator raises a runtime error.
+If the LHS is not an array, a hashmap or a string, the subscript of the array or a string is not an integer expression or it is out of bounds, or the index of a hashmap is `nil` or `NaN`, this operator raises a runtime error.
-**Since strings are not mutable, an error is also thrown when a subscript expression with a string on its LHS is assigned to.**
+Since strings are not mutable, an error is also thrown when a subscript expression with a string on its LHS is assigned to.

-§3.9.4.
-The `::` operator.
-This operator expects an array as its first operand and an identifier on the right-hand-side.
-The string representatio of the identifier is used to index into the array, i. e. `arr::member` is equivalent to `arr["member"]`.

 §3.9.5.
 The `()` operator.
 The `()` operator may have zero or more additional, comma-separated operands between the two parentheses (along with the left-hand